ryanschiang/smart-word-count/terms.md

 *Welcome to Smart Word Count!*

-These Terms of Service (this “Agreement”) is between you, and Smart Word Count (operated by RSC Solutions LLC. ).
+These Terms of Service (this “Agreement”) is between you, and Smart Word Count (operated by RSC Solutions LLC).
 By using our applications on phones, our websites, and/or other services we provide, you agree to be bound by this Agreement.
 You’re not allowed to copy, or modify the app, any part of the app, or our trademarks in any way.
 You’re not allowed to attempt to extract the source code of the app, and you also shouldn’t try to translate the app into other languages, or make derivative versions.
-The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to RSC Solutions LLC. .
+The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to RSC Solutions LLC.
 If you do not agree to be bound by this Agreement, you may not use the Services.
 Your use of, or participation in, certain Services may be subject to additional terms which will be presented to you when you access those Services.

-Smart Word Count (operated by RSC Solutions LLC. ) is committed to ensuring that the app is as useful and efficient as possible.
+Smart Word Count (operated by RSC Solutions LLC) is committed to ensuring that the app is as useful and efficient as possible.
 For that reason, we reserve the right to make changes to the app or to charge for its services, at any time and for any reason.
 We will never charge you for the app or its services without making it very clear to you exactly what you’re paying for.

 By using our service, you agree to the following terms and conditions: